- 20 November, 2024

 For a marketplace or eCommerce business like Carwow you need to be confident of positive unit economics and route to market.
 For an enterprise software company such as Qubit you need to have a sales model that works.

 You also need to make sure you have an organization that is ready for international expansion.
 Successful international growth is going to take a lot of attention from at least one founder, so you need to have enough management bandwidth in the business to cope.
-You also need the tech / marketing / customer service resource in place to handle another country.
+You also need the tech/marketing/customer service resources in place to handle another country.

 Many successful public companies have taken their time to expand internationally.
 Analysis by Crane on public SaaS companies showed that more than half reached $10M of revenues in their home market before expanding internationally, taking an average of 5.5 years before launching their second market.